Context Order Bias: Why This LLM Only Sold Apples and Oranges

 Root causes identified

-Two interacting biases:
+Two interacting biases.

-1. Context order bias, the model strongly favours items listed earlier in the context when generating recommendations
+1. Context order bias.
+The model strongly favours items listed earlier in the context when generating recommendations.

-2. Output restriction amplification, the “reply in no more than a sentence” rule forces truncation, which reinforces the order bias by cutting off items the model would otherwise have included
+2. Output restriction amplification.
+The “reply in no more than a sentence” rule forces truncation, which reinforces the order bias by cutting off items the model would otherwise have included.

 Permanent fixes

-Understanding the root cause opens up robust solutions rather than prompt patches:
+Understanding the root cause opens up robust solutions rather than prompt patches.

 The process matters more than this specific example.
-Context order bias appears in any LLM application with a list of options, product catalogues, knowledge base articles, FAQ entries, support categories.
+Context order bias appears in any LLM application with a list of options.
+Product catalogues, knowledge base articles, FAQ entries, support categories.
 The same RCA methodology applies.

 This case study uses a simplified scenario to demonstrate the RCA process.
 The same methodology applies to production systems with larger catalogues and more complex prompt architectures.
 Code examples use the OpenAI API but the behavioural patterns are model-agnostic.